Richard Williamson (bishop): Controversial views

-Jews and Holocaust denial

-Williamson condemns the Jewish religion.
-He has urged the conversion of the Jews to Catholicism.

-He says that Jews and Freemasons have contributed to the "changes and corruption" in the Catholic Church.
-He has also stated that Jews aim at world dominion and believes The Protocols of the Elders of Zion to be authentic.
-Williamson has denied that he is promoting hatred, identifying the contemporary enemies of the faith as "Jews, Communists and Freemasons".
-He argues that "Anti-Semitism means many things today, for instance, when one criticizes the Israeli actions in the Gaza Strip.
+Williamson expressed antisemitic views.
+He called Jews the "enemies of Christ" and urged their conversion to Catholicism.
+He said that Jews and Freemasons contributed to the "changes and corruption" in the Catholic Church.
+He stated that Jews aim at world dominion and believed The Protocols of the Elders of Zion to be authentic.
+Williamson denied that he was promoting hatred, identifying the contemporary enemies of the faith as "Jews, Communists and Freemasons".
+He argued that "Anti-Semitism means many things today, for instance, when one criticizes the Israeli actions in the Gaza Strip.
 The Church has always understood the definition of anti-Semitism to be the rejection of Jews because of their Jewish roots.
 This is condemned by the Church."

-Since the late 1980s, Williamson has been accused of Holocaust denial.
-Citing the pseudoscientific Leuchter report, Williamson has denied that millions of Jews were murdered in Nazi concentration camps and the existence of Nazi gas chambers and praised Holocaust denier Ernst Zündel.
-During an interview on Swedish television recorded in November 2008, he stated: "I believe that the historical evidence is strongly against, is hugely against six million Jews having been deliberately gassed in gas chambers as a deliberate policy of Adolf Hitler", and "I think that 200,000 to 300,000 Jews perished in Nazi concentration camps, but none of them in gas chambers."
+Since the late 1980s, Williamson was accused of Holocaust denial.
+Citing the pseudoscientific Leuchter report, Williamson denied that millions of Jews were murdered in Nazi concentration camps and the existence of Nazi gas chambers and praised Holocaust denier Ernst Zündel.
+During an interview on Swedish television recorded in Germany in November 2008, he stated: "I believe that the historical evidence is strongly against, is hugely against six million Jews having been deliberately gassed in gas chambers as a deliberate policy of Adolf Hitler", and "I think that 200,000 to 300,000 Jews perished in Nazi concentration camps, but none of them in gas chambers."

-On the occasion of Robert Faurisson's death in 2018, he summarised: "[T]he people who hold world-wide power today over politics and the media are people who want the godless New World Order," and "they have fabricated a hugely false version of World War Two history to go with a complete fabricated religion to replace Christianity."